International Travel Information

-Bilateral relations between the United States and Croatia are very strong.
+Bilateral relations between the United States and Croatia are strong.
 The United States established diplomatic relations with Croatia in 1992 following its independence from Yugoslavia.
-Following Croatia's independence, U.S. engagement aimed to support Croatia’s development as a democratic, secure, and market-oriented society and as a strong partner in Euro-Atlantic institutions, and the United States welcomed Croatia’s desire to play a positive and stabilizing role in the region.
-U.S. assistance has been important in enabling Croatia to become a leading partner in Southeast Europe and a model for its neighbors.
-Croatia’s commitment to democracy and reform led to its accession to the European Union (EU) on July 1, 2013.
+Since then, U.S. engagement has supported Croatia’s development as a democratic, secure, and market-oriented society and as a strong partner in Euro-Atlantic institutions, and the United States has welcomed Croatia’s positive and stabilizing

 U.S. Assistance to Croatia